OpenForest4D/multi-temporal-lidar-forestry/README.md

 [![NSF-2409885](https://img.shields.io/badge/NSF-2409885-blue.svg)](https://nsf.gov/awardsearch/showAward?AWD_ID=2409885)
 [![NSF-2409886](https://img.shields.io/badge/NSF-2409886-blue.svg)](https://nsf.gov/awardsearch/showAward?AWD_ID=2409886)

-# OpenForest4D Multi-Temporal Lidar Processing Pipeline
+# Multi-Temporal Lidar Workflow for Forest Change Mapping

-**Authors**
-- **Sreeja Krishnamari** (Primary Author)
-- Chelsea Scott (Co-Author)

-This repository contains workflows for retrieving, processing, and analyzing multi‑temporal lidar data to detect changes to tree canopies in forests.
-The pipeline supports:
+This repository contains reproducible workflows for retrieving, processing, and analyzing multi-temporal lidar data to detect changes in forest canopies, with example applications in wildfire-affected forests.
+This project is supported by NSF funded OpenForest4D project and developed at Arizona State University.
+- Authors:  Sreeja Krishnamari (Primary Author), Chelsea Scott (Co-Author)

+The workflow supports:

-- **Data retrieval** from the USGS 3D Elevation Project and OpenTopography
+- Data retrieval from the USGS 3D Elevation Project and OpenTopography
-- **Reprojection** and **tiling** of lidar point cloud data
+- Lidar point cloud reprojection and tiling
-- **Calculation** of grid/raster-based forest metrics using lidR (e.g., canopy height model, rumple index)
+- Grid/raster-based forest metrics calculation (e.g., canopy height model, rumple index)
-- **Differencing** of DSM's, DTM's, canopy height models, canopy cover and rumple over time
+- Temporal differencing of DSM's, DTM's, canopy height models, canopy cover and rumple over time
-- **Visualization** of topographic hillshades and change products via QGIS
+- Topographic hillshades and change visulizations via QGIS

-By standardizing each step in Jupyter notebooks and R scripts, this workflow ensures reproducibility, scalability, and ease of adaptation for applying these calculations to new areas with modern and legacy lidar datasets.
-This work is supported by the NSF‑funded OpenForest4D project and was conducted at Arizona State University.
+Standardizing each step in Jupyter notebooks and R scripts makes the workflow reproducible, scalable, and easily adaptable for applying these calculations to new regions using both modern and legacy lidar datasets.

 ![Figure 1](figures/AGU.png)

 **Example Output: Canopy Height Change Analysis on the Kaibab National Forest, northern Arizona (2012–2019)**

-The figure above illustrates canopy height model change along the Kaibab National Forest in northern Arizona, derived using our multi-temporal lidar processing pipeline.
-Airborne lidar data from 2012 and 2019 were processed using this  pipeline.
+The figure above shows changes in the canopy height model along the Kaibab National Forest in northern Arizona, generated with our multi-temporal lidar processing workflow.
+The workflow was applied to airborne lidar data collected in 2012 and 2019.

 * **Main Map (left):** Displays canopy height model change between 2012 and 2019.
 *